catibogC/PA2_ECE2112/README.md

     matrix = np.arange(1,101)
     print(matrix)

-To cube the elements in the array, I exponentiated the array to 3.
+To cube the elements in the array, the array was exponentiated to 3.

     array = array ** 3
     print(array)